 Facts of this Case:

-In 2006, a famed astrologer declared that there was a sign of a woman’s entry into the temple sometimes ago during the conduction of a temple – centric assignment called Devaprasnam.
+In 2006, a famed astrologer declared that there was a sign of a woman’s entry into the temple some time ago during the conduction of a temple-centric assignment called Devaprasnam.
 After that, Jaymala, Kannada actress-politician claimed publicly that during the shooting of her film, she entered the temple as a 28-year-old and also touched the deity.
-The allegation led to probe the matter through its crime branch, but the case was later dropped.
+The allegation led to the probe of the matter through its crime branch, but the case was later dropped.
 Kerala’s LDF filed an affidavit in support of PIL filed by the Indian Young Lawyers Association in 2008 and 2016.

 In this case, Articles 14, 15, 17, 21, 25, and 26 were applied.
 Article 14 of the Constitution of India guaranteed equality before the law.
 Under our constitution, the principle of equality runs like a golden thread throughout Constitution.
 Equality before the law has been taken from the Rule of Law by A.V.
 Dicey and has a British origin.
 It means equal subjection of all classes to the ordinary law.
 Equal protection of laws has been taken from the United States.
 It means equality of treatment in equal circumstances.

 Article 15 of the Constitution of India deals with the prohibition of discrimination on grounds of religion, race, caste, sex, or place of birth.
 Clause 1 of Article 15 prohibits discrimination by State.
 Under Article 17, there is not no specific meaning of untouchability given by legislation, only deals with any form of untouchability practice is forbidden.
 Article 21 of the Constitution of India deals with the protection of life and personal liberty.
 In Francis Coralie v.
 Union of India, 1978, it was held that the right to life is not restricted to mere animal existence but also includes the right to live with human dignity.